juanantonio284/my_python_notes/language_basics/for_loop_examples.md

 This shows that the loop iterates over the sequence `0, 1, ...`.
 The [`range` *constructor*][range] is a function used for loops, specifically, and it creates a range *object* (or range *type*):

-The advantage of the range type over a regular list or tuple is that a range type (object) will always take the same small amount of memory, no matter the size of the range it represents(as it only stores the start, stop, and step values and calculates individual items and subranges as needed).
+The advantage of the range *type* over a regular list or tuple is that a range object will always take the same small amount of memory, no matter the size of the range it represents (as it only stores the `start`, `stop`, and `step` values and calculates individual items and subranges as needed).

 Function syntax: